-Nationwide, the BLM has 26 million surface acres currently under lease for oil and gas development, including over 94,000 active wells on about 24,000 producing leases.
+Nationwide, the BLM has approximately 25.5 million surface acres currently under lease for oil and gas development, including over 94,000 active wells on about 24,000 producing leases.
+This is the smallest footprint of acreage under lease since BLM started collecting comparable data in FY 1985 (120,686,611 acres).
 The BLM oversees onshore oil and gas development on Federal lands and lands held in trust for the benefit of various tribes.
 Collectively, these lands contain world-class deposits of energy and mineral resources, which power millions of homes and businesses and support the broader economy.
-Sales of onshore oil and gas from Federal and Indian lands accounted for approximately 5.3 percent of all oil and 9.3 percent of all natural gas production in the United States in Fiscal Year (FY) 2017.
-The Department's most recent economic study estimates the Federal onshore oil and natural gas program alone provides approximately \$42 billion in economic output and supported approximately 200,000 jobs nationwide.
+Sales of onshore oil and gas from Federal and Indian lands accounted for approximately 8 percent of all oil and 9 percent of all natural gas production in the United States in Fiscal Year (FY) 2018.
+The U.S. Department of the Interior Economic Report for FY 2017 estimates the Federal onshore oil and natural gas program alone provides approximately \$59.6 billion in economic output and supported an estimated 284,000 jobs nationwide.

 Further, the BLM is a key revenue producer for Federal and state governments by providing a significant non-tax source of funding to state and Federal treasuries, and is an important economic driver for local communities across the country.
-In FY 2017, production from Federal lands generated approximately \$2.2 billion in Federal royalties, rental payments, and bonus bids.
-Roughly 48 percent of this revenue is shared with the state where the oil and gas activity is occurring, while the rest goes to the U.S. Treasury.
+In 2018, production from Federal lands generated in excess of \$3 billion in Federal royalties, rental payments, and bonus bids.
+Nearly half of this revenue was shared with the state where the oil and gas activity is occurring, while the rest went to the U.S. Treasury.
 States and counties in turn often use these funds to support the building and maintaining of roads, schools, and other important community needs.